FlowFuse/flowfuse/docs/install/kubernetes/README.md

 The Helm chart can either install a dedicated PostgreSQL database into the same K8s cluster or can configure the install to use an external instance.

-This is controlled by setting the `forge.localPostrgresql` value to true/false.
+This is controlled by setting the `forge.localPostgresql` value to true/false.

 If using the bundled dedicated PostgreSQL database the Bitnami PostgreSQL chart will be used to install an instance of PostgreSQL 14.
 The Bitnami chart for v14 supports both x86_64 and arm64